Available for an ArcGIS organization licensed with the ArcGIS IPS extension.

 Set the location source

 The Location Source field of the Reference Positions feature class indicates the technology used by the ArcGIS IPS engine to compute your position.
-The supported location sources are Bluetooth, Wi-Fi, Apple indoor positioning, or Global Navigation Satellite System (GLONASS).
+The supported location sources are Bluetooth, Wi-Fi, Apple indoor positioning, and Global Navigation Satellite System (GLONASS).

 Note: